dannycastonguay/blog/_posts/2025-04-26-on-working-hard.md

 ## 2. The Obstacle Course Mind

-For your mind to work hard, it should be lean, strong, and capable of enduring a long time—less like a heavy lifter and more like an obstacle-course runner.
+For your mind to work hard, it should be lean, strong, and capable of enduring a long time.
+Less like a heavy lifter and more like an obstacle-course runner!!

 With a mind like that, you can conquer anything.
 You can climb the tallest mountains, swing the longest distances, and more.